krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

 Finally came the morning of the fourth day, when we'd reach the highly-anticipated finale: Machu Picchu.

-We woke up bright and early - I think it was 4:30, but perhaps earlier.
+We woke up bright and early - I think it was 4:30.
 After a quick breakfast we started hiking with the rising sun.

 We climbed the feared staircase known to the guides as the "Gringo Killer" to the Sun Gate to finally, after much ado and excitement, after building up to this moment for twenty-something years, get our first view of Machu Picchu...